AlexCamacho1988/AlexCamacho1988/README.md

 ![Header](./github-header-banner.png)

+# "Curiosity is the most powerful attribute of knowledge."

+I am a self-taught person who enjoys constantly learning new things in the field of technology.
+I like learning from the experiences of others.
+I strive to stay focused and centered on all my tasks and to support the people around me.

+I enjoy learning programming languages, especially C and Python, as well as some microcontrollers and circuit design, since I believe these are powerful tools that make people’s daily lives easier and are practically all around us.

 I'm passionate about data and its power to tell stories, uncover opportunities, and support strategic decision-making.
 I trained as a Data Analyst and earned my degree in Electronics Engineer, developing skills in handling large datasets, data visualization, and statistical modeling.

 I enjoy staying constantly up to date and recently completed a tech bootcamp at TripleTen, where I was able to put my knowledge with tools like Python, SQL, Excel, and Tableau, and gained experience cleaning, transforming, and analyzing real-world data to solve practical problems.
 I also have a solid understanding of statistics, programming logic, and relational databases.